MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/hostobject.md

 To use the `AddHostObjectToScript` API, you first need to define a host object.
 For Win32/C++, the host object definition in an `idl` file describes the exposed or wrapped properties and methods.
 The host object must also implement `IDispatch`.
 Continue reading this section to see how the Win32 sample app does this.
 Implementing `IDispatch` is essential for formatting the host object so that it can be passed to the web-side code.

-In your own code base, if you already have a host object that implements `IDispatch`, you can skip to [Step 3: Call the AddHostObjectToScript API](#step-3-call-the-addhostobjecttoscript-api).
+For your own code base, if you already have a host object that implements `IDispatch`, you can skip to [Step 3: Call AddHostObjectToScript from native code](#step-3-call-addhostobjecttoscript-from-native-code).

 The Win32 sample app demonstrates creating a host object, as follows: